ondrejsevcik/knowledge-base/flashcards.md

 card types
 - A -> B (one sided)
 - A -> B and B -> A (Reversed)
+- write -> you should write the answer

 Additional info
 - card has picture